Kyriakos Pierrakakis: Primary – Secondary Education

 With Law 5128/2024, the “Digital Tutoring” was established, through which both synchronous and asynchronous distance learning is provided for subjects examined in national exams, while asynchronous distance education will be provided for all subjects from 5th grade elementary and above.
 Additionally, career guidance was strengthened, as through the “Digital School” application a pre-formatted questionnaire will be available, as well as the possibility of free individual online sessions.
-Furthermore, “Autonomous Junior High classes in remote – mountainous areas” were established, an initiative that brought three teachers to border areas, such as Gavdos, whose children typically followed private education until now.
+Furthermore, in an initiative that brought three teachers to border areas, such as Gavdos, whose children typically followed private education, Autonomous Junior High classes in remote – mountainous areas were established.

 Starting from the 2024-2025 school year, reading complete literary works was integrated into Literature classes, instead of excerpted texts as had been the case until now.
 In the same framework of promoting reading, the eVivlio application was implemented, the first application giving students access to dozens of educational and literary books in audio format (audiobooks).
 Procedures for establishing multiple book choice were also promoted and the Additional Digital Handbook for Computer Science in all three grades of junior high school was implemented.